MinnPost/minnpost-2014-follow-the-money/README.md

 ### Testing

 There are basic QUnit tests in the `tests` folder.
-Ensure that `grunt server` is running, and then do the following:

-1. `grunt test`
+1. Run with: `grunt test`

 ### Build